Teahouse Treks

 Day 04: Trek from Machha Khola to Jagat

-After breakfast, the walking journey begins.
-The trail follows the Budhi Gandaki River and passes through narrow paths, small villages, waterfalls, rocky sections, forest trails, and suspension bridges.
+After breakfast, the real walking begins.
+The trail hugs the Budhi Gandaki River through narrow paths, small villages, waterfalls, rocky sections, forest trails, and a steady stream of suspension bridges.

-You will walk through places such as Khorlabesi, Tatopani, Dobhan, and Yaru Bagar before reaching Jagat.
-Jagat is a stone-paved village and an important checkpoint on the Manaslu trekking route.
-This day gives a beautiful mix of river scenery, village life, and lower Himalayan landscapes.
+You’ll pass through Khorlabesi, Tatopani, Dobhan, and Yaru Bagar before reaching Jagat, a stone-paved village and an important checkpoint on the route.
+It’s a day that blends river scenery, village life, and the character of the lower Himalaya in equal measure.

 • Altitude: Jagat – approx. 1,340m / 4,396ft